-Watch amazing aerial footage of a real rip current as it forms off the North Carolina coast.
-Know the science behind a rip current, and you might better understand how to survive one if it sweeps you out to sea.
+This video shows amazing aerial footage of a real rip current as it forms off of the North Carolina coast.
+Watch to learn the science behind how a rip current forms, and how to survive if you're caught in one.

 You might have heard them referred to as “undertow” or “rip tides,” but these ocean phenomena are actually rip currents.